pkepley/riemann-mapper/README.md

 ## An example

 Here's a map of Indiana into the unit disc.
-Note that there are points from inside indiana that do not fall inside the disk.
+Note that there are points from inside Indiana that do not fall inside the disk.
 This shouldn't happen, and suggests that this implementation has a good amount of room for improvement. (n = 5000 points are used on the domain boundary)